schooltool-project/schooltool-book/source/top_level.rst

   for course in section.courses:
       print course.title

 In the data model, courses have a many to many relationship to sections, however, on the user interface level, it was later restricted to a one to many relationship for simplicity.
-That is, even though “courses” is a relationship (which is an iterable property) the system’s user interface only allows the user to set one course per section.
+That is, even though “courses” is a relationship (which is an iterable property) the system's user interface only allows the user to set one course per section.

 .. warning::